Student Rights and ResponsibilitiesBack To Top

 - If appealed, the student will be informed within five (5) class days of receipt of the appeal, of the date, time and location of the hearing with the President of the College.

-- On appeals to the President, or ultimately to the Board of Trustees, (Expulsion only) only the official record of the Review Committee and summary of evidence will be reviewed.
+- On appeals to the President, or ultimately to the Board of Trustees, (expulsion only) only the official record of the Review Committee, Vice-Presidents, and summary of evidence will be reviewed.
 No new evidence or testimony will be considered.

 - The President shall issue her/his decision within five (5) class days of the hearing.
 The President may sustain, overturn or modify sanctions imposed by the Faculty-Student Review Committee.